All SMU Adventurers

 Meadows School of the Arts

-Students in the SMU-in-London: Arts spend five weeks in the city, becoming 21st-century explorers while taking two courses.
-Associate Theatre Professor Gretchen Smith in the Meadows School of the Arts teaches London theatre history from the era of Shakespeare to the present, while Dance Professor Shelley Berg teaches about London as a metropolis filled with myriad “performance” experiences – cultural, social, historical and political.
-The students have visited museums, palaces, food markets, theatres (for “formal performances” and backstage tours) and participated in multiple “scavenger hunts,” and walked and walked and walked!
+Students in the SMU-in-London: Arts and Culture program spend five weeks in the city, becoming 21st-century explorers while taking two courses.
+Associate Theatre Professor Gretchen Smith in the Meadows School of the Arts teaches London theatre history from the era of Shakespeare to the present.
+Dance Professor Shelley Berg uses the city of London itself as a metropolis filled with myriad “performance” experiences – cultural, social, historical and political.
 Continue reading